peka01/helpdoc/ntr-test/docs/en/user-management.md

 ## Overview

 As an administrator, you have control over users and their punch cards.
-Here's everything you need to manage users easily and efficiently.
+Here you will find everything you need to manage users in a simple and efficient way.

 ## Create new users

 ### Here's how you do it
 1. Go to the **Admin** view
-2. Find "Create Users"
+2. Find "Create user"
 3. Fill in:
-   - **Full name**: User's name (first name and last name)
+   - **Full name**: The user's name (first name and last name)
    - **E-mail address**: An e-mail address that is not already in use
-4. Click **"Create User"**
+4. Click on **"Create user"**

 ### What happens next?
 - The user is created directly